Share this publication

 What is Monday wear?
 Well Monday Wear is an outfit that you wear on Carnival Monday.
 You purchase it so you look awesome on both days of carnival.
 Yes it is an added expense to an already expensive carnival experience.
 Back in the 80s/90s you just wore your bikini costume on both days but sometimes things would fall apart and you had nothing to wear for the parade on Tuesday.

 So then it eventually graduated into wearing a completely separate outfit.
-A full individual costumes with feathers and embellishments.
+A full individual costume with feathers and embellishments.
 Carnival Monday is a come as you like day though so you can either join in the celebrations wearing your own design or you can purchase one from the designers.
 Check out their Instagram pages below to see if there are any you would like to wear.

 - Chez Zen Mas

 - Chandra Maharaj

 - FonRose The Brand

 - Keisha Als